mathiasverbeke0/BITApplications/RottenTomatoesScraper/README.md

 ```bash
 python3 RottenTomatoesScraper.py -m "Jurassic Park"
 ```
 Let's say you want to find the cast and crew of the movie "Jurassic Park".
-To do this, you would run this command.
-The program will then construct the link: https://www.rottentomatoes.com/m/jurassic_park and scrape the page for the cast and crew information.
+The program will automatically construct the link: https://www.rottentomatoes.com/m/jurassic_park and scrape the page for the cast and crew information.
 The output will display the main cast and crew members.

 ```bash
 python3 RottenTomatoesScraper.py -m "PUSS IN BOOTS: THE LAST WISH"
 ```
 Let's say you want to find the cast and crew of the movie "PUSS IN BOOTS: THE LAST WISH".
-To do this, you would run this command.
 The program will automatically remove any special characters from the title such as ":", then construct the link: https://www.rottentomatoes.com/m/puss_in_boots_the_last_wish and scrape the page for the cast and crew information.
 The output will display the main cast and crew members.

 ```bash
 python3 RottenTomatoesScraper.py -u https://www.rottentomatoes.com/m/shrek
 ```
 Let's say you want to find the cast and crew of the movie "SHREK" using the URL for the Rotten Tomatoes movie page.
-To do this, you would run this command.
 The program will directly scrape the page for the cast and crew information.
 The output will display the main cast and crew members.

 ## Error handling
 Please note that if the -m option is used and the provided movie title is not found on Rotten Tomatoes, the program will return an error message and exit the program.
 Possible reasons include a typo, unusual symbols in the movie title or the movie not being listed on Rotten Tomatoes.